clifford-smith/MD-101T00-ManagingModernDesktops/Instructions/Labs/0302-Monitor device and user activity in Intune.md

 3. In Microsoft Edge, type **https://endpoint.microsoft.com** in the address bar, and then press **Enter**.
 4. Sign in as **admin\@yourtenant.onmicrosoft.com** with the tenant Admin password.
 5. On the **Microsoft Endpoint Manager admin center** page, select **Users**.
-6. In the Users navigation pane, in the Activity section, select **Sign-ins**.
+6. In the Users navigation pane, in the Activity section, select **Sign-ins logs**.
 7. In the Details pane, user sign-ins are listed.
 Select on the first entry where the **User** column displays **Diego Siciliani**.
 8. In the **Details** pane, Diego Siciliani´s sign-in details are displayed.
 9. Select each of the main pages, including **Basic info**, **Location**, **Device info**, **Authentication Details**, and **Conditional Access**.
 Scroll to examine information on each page.